 Has an adjustable pan clip for easy attachment.
 Comes with a nut and wrench for you to manually calibrate it.
 There is a lifetime limited warranty from the manufacturer

-The CIA Master Collection candy/deep-fry thermometer features a large easy to read dial and chrome steel probe.
+The CIA Master Collection candy/deep-fry thermometer features a large, easy-to-read dial and chrome steel probe.
 Its pan clip is adjustable, although this may not attach to your pan as well as you would like.

 - Stainless steel dial thermometer